HuRef: HUman-REadable Fingerprint for Large Language Models: Mapping the Invariant Terms to Image and Publish it through ZKP

+Although invariant terms serve as robust and effective representations for LLMs, we cannot directly publish them due to the potential risk of leaking hidden information, including the size, statistical features, and distribution of parameters.
+Therefore, we further process invariant terms by mapping them into an image through the fingerprinting model and then publish the image fingerprint instead.
+This approach helps mitigate the risk of leakage while providing a human-readable fingerprint.

-Instead of directly using the three invariant terms, we can present the content in the terms in a human-readable way, through the fingerprinting model.
-The fingerprinting model consists of a neural network encoder - a convolutional encoder in our case - and an off-the-shelf image generator as depicted in~\autoref{fig: model_arch}.
+The fingerprinting model consists of a neural network encoder and an off-the-shelf image generator as depicted in~\autoref{fig: model_arch}.
 In principle, the encoder takes as input the invariant terms of a certain model, tile them together, and deterministically maps them to a vector that appears to be filled with Gaussian variables.
 The subsequent image generator reads this vector and maps it to a natural image.
 Importantly, throughout the process, the locality of the inputs has to be preserved from end to end. i.e., similar invariable terms should result in similar Gaussian variables and finally similar images.